Federal law and guidance on this subject should be reviewed together with this section.

-- While Massachusetts does not have a state equivalent to the FMLA, under the Massachusetts Small Necessities Leave Act (SNLA), employers that are subject to the FMLA must grant eligible employees a total of 24 hours of unpaid leave during any 12-month period to allow employees to do things such as accompany their child to a routine medical or dental appointment.
+- Under the Massachusetts Small Necessities Leave Act (SNLA), a covered employer must provide eligible employees with a total of 24 hours of unpaid leave during any 12-month period to do things such as accompany their child to a routine medical appointment.
 See Small Necessities Leave.

 - The Massachusetts Parental Leave Act (MPLA) requires a covered employer to provide an eligible employee with up to eight weeks of unpaid leave for the birth or adoption of a child.
 See Parental Leave.

 - Massachusetts provides for paid family and medical leave benefits funded by employers and employees.
 See Paid Family and Medical Leave.

 - A covered employer may be required to provide time off to a pregnant employee as a reasonable accommodation.
 See Pregnancy Accommodations.

 - Certain Massachusetts employers must provide eligible employees with paid sick leave.
 See Paid Sick Leave.

 - Other types of leave may be available to Massachusetts employees - some required by federal, state or local law, and some provided by company policy, as well as several sources of income replacement.
 See Interaction of Leave Laws.